grpc/proposal/A116-virtual-rpcs.md

 provide an explicit signal (a "barrier") telling the server session handler that all common application context has been successfully set up, and the server is ready to accept virtual RPC traffic.
-Internally, this signal triggers sending the `server_initial_metadata` from the session request handler to the client.
+Internally, this signal triggers sending the `server_initial_metadata` from the server to the client.

-While the client application does not need to wait to explicitly get this signal, all virtual RPCs sent prior to the barrier will be queued internally on the server side until this handshake is complete.
+While the client application does not explicitly need to wait for this signal, all virtual RPCs sent prior to the barrier will be queued internally on the server side until this handshake is complete.
 This queuing is desirable on the server side instead of the client side, to avoid adding an extra round trip